-16 Machine Learning Interview Questions & Answers For Entry-Level Applicants
+16 Machine Learning Interview Questions and Answers for Entry-Level Applicants

 Ah the dreaded machine learning interview.
 You feel like you know everything… until you’re tested on it!
 But it doesn’t have to be this way.

 Over the past few months I’ve interviewed with many companies for entry-level roles involving data science and machine learning.
 To give you a bit of perspective, I was in graduate school in the last few months of my masters in machine learning and computer vision with most of my previous experience being research/academic, but with eight months at an early stage startup (unrelated to ML).
 The roles included work in data science, general machine learning, and specializations in natural language processing or computer vision.
 I interviewed with big companies like Amazon, Tesla, Samsung, Uber, Huawei, but also with many startups ranging from early-stage to well established and funded.